 First of all, head over to the Keyword Importer tool in WriterZen.

 Click on the ‘Import Keyword‘ button, and you will be shown a popout box like the below screenshot.

 Give a name for your project, and select the location and language of keywords.
 For example, selecting the United States will calculate the KGR for Google.com, and selecting the United Kingdom will calculate KGRs for Google.co.uk.

 You can either copy and paste keywords (one keyword phrase per line) or import keywords from the file (.txt) or from a list you saved before on WriterZen.

 Currently, the maximum number of keywords you can import is capped at 3,000.
 Once done, click on the ‘+ Add’ button.

-Like before click on the Allintitle button and WriterZen will calculate both Allintitle and KGR.
+Like before clicking the Allintitle button, WriterZen will calculate both Allintitle and KGR.